COVID-19 Community Update

 - Contact the Office of Admissions via phone at 304-293-2121.

 - Chat live with staff during regular business hours, Monday through Friday.

 Tour and event updates – and how to learn about WVU with our virtual resources.

-- How can I learn about WVU while campus visits are suspended?
+- How can I learn about WVU from home?

-How can I learn about WVU while campus visits are suspended?
+How can I learn about WVU from home?

-We have assembled a variety of virtual resources to help you explore our campus, academic programs and student life experience during this time.
+We have assembled a variety of virtual resources for prospective students to help you explore our campus, academic programs and student life experience during this time.